crate/crate-docs/DEVELOP.rst

 `Read the Docs`_ (RTD) automatically deploys the documentation whenever a configured branch is updated.

-If you want to make changes to the RTD configuration (e.g., to activate or deactivate a release version), please contact the `@crate/docs`_ team.
+To make changes to the RTD configuration (e.g., to activate or deactivate a release version), please contact the `@crate/docs`_ team.

 Preparing a release